Michelle-Ramos/Bioinformatics/readme.md

 With this code you can run a pipeline that will process patient's genetic sequences through 3 steps:

-- Quality assurance of DNA biomedical samples.
+- Quality assurance analysis of DNA biomedical samples.
 - Compare the DNA of multiple patients with the database ____.
 - Give a simple diagnosis of the disease that the patients might have.